block-core/documentation/docs/coldstaking/coldstake-pool.md

 ![](../img/coldstake/48.png)

-If you click on the *view* button you will get more detials about the address
+If you click on the *view* button you will get more details about the address

 ![](../img/coldstake/49.png)

+**Days to expiry**
-For each address you can specify the number of days it can stake until expiry
+On each address you can specify the number of days it can stake until that address expires
+An address that expired will not participate in the pools staking process

 It will then look like this on the address list